 Locate Requests received via web 6pm-6am Monday – Friday, all day Saturday/Sunday, or on legal holidays will be processed as if they were received the next business day.
-If you do not receive a locate request confirmation number or request for additional information within 3 hours from the time you submitted it, please contact us at 8-1-1.
+To view the OKIE811 holidays, please visit the “About” page at www.okie811.org.

 - Please provide a first and last name for the person entering the web ticket information and the contact person

 - Specific information regarding the work type can be helpful to locators.
 Information such as: installing, repairing, replacing, removing, etc. If doing pole/post work, include how many poles/posts are included in the job.

 - Contact information should be for the person that can answer questions regarding the excavation project such as someone working in the field.
 Please add this person’s name to the Contact fields.

 - To change the contact person’s information per ticket submission, simply click on “Update Information” and make the necessary changes to the Contact information fields for each submission.

 - You can select the work type or start typing the first few letters to see your options.
 Please select the best fit for the type of work you are doing.